gandalf1819/Twitter-clone/src/mini-twitter/README.md

 ## Mini Twitter
 ---

 Mini twitter is a simple web application, comprised of a web server written in Go.
-For stage 1 of this project, instead of using a database, we are keeping everything in memory.

 ---

 ## Features